microprediction/winning/README.md

 ### Install (Python 3.8 and above)

     pip install winning

-### Install (Python 3.7 and below)
-Only Python 3.8 and 3.9 are supported for now but most functionality succeeds with:

     pip install scipy

-    pip install winning
+You can avoid installing scipy if you have Python 3.8 and above and you don't wish to use the copula functionality

 ### Usage

 We choose a performance density